johndk/berkeley-ml-capstone/README.md

 Models 2B and 2C also introduce later BTS operating events, but those fields do not create the main data expansion.
 The larger burden comes from collecting and validating consistent ASPM and NOAA context across the inbound origin set.
 Destination ASPM and weather are not part of the baseline arrival design.
-Weather later observed at landing is prohibited because it was not available when the prediction was made.
+With the arrival scenario, weather observed at landing is prohibited because it was not available when the prediction was made.

 The work includes: